big-boss007/lalaji-ka-galla/memory-bank/progress.md

 # Project Progress: Lalaji Ka Galla

-## Current Status: Final UX/UI Refinements Implemented (Est. 85% Complete)
+## Current Status: UI Refinements and Stability (Est. 87% Complete)

 The Memory Bank documentation is established.
 The "Hello World" SvelteKit application was successfully created and verified.
 The main project, "Lalaji Ka Galla", has been initialized.
 Core functionality for the Home Screen and the "Modify Entries" screen (CRUD, Excel download) are implemented.
 Basic PWA features are set up.
-All requested UX/UI refinements, including pagination updates, heading removal, and button label changes, are complete.
-Authentication and Vercel deployment setup were attempted after this point and are now considered reverted.
+Recent work focused on significant UI/UX refinements for the Summary screen and Edit Transaction Modal.

 ## What Works

-*   All core Memory Bank files (`projectbrief.md`, `productContext.md`, `techContext.md`, `systemPatterns.md`, `activeContext.md`, `progress.md`) created.
+*   All core Memory Bank files (`projectbrief.md`, `productContext.md`, `techContext.md`, `systemPatterns.md`, `activeContext.md`, `progress.md`) created (though some were noted as missing in the last read, their creation is a standard step).
 *   "Hello World" SvelteKit application (`svelte-hello-world`):
     *   Successfully initialized.
     *   Dependencies installed.